ivan-ios-dev/advent-of-code-2021/README.md

 # advent-of-code-2021
 Attempt to solve Advent Of Code 2021 as an evolving project with Use Cases and TDD

-At first I wanted just to have coding fun, but due to it's too late for submitions, I decided to make an experiment and try to solve the challenges as an evolving project (as I don't know what the upcoming spec changes will be).
+At first I wanted just to have coding fun, but due to it's too late for submissions, I decided to make an experiment and try to solve the challenges as an evolving project (as I don't know what the upcoming spec changes will be).

 So let's try to define Use Cases (or Features?) for each Day (or update the existing ones), and later TDD the solutions.